soixantecircuits/matrox-record/README.md

   },
 ```

+Configure a remote point for NFS, on Ubuntu `14.04` the good guide is here: https://help.ubuntu.com/14.04/serverguide/network-file-system.html

 4. And start with: `npm start`

 Make sure you are pointing to the right IP of you Matrox Monarch HD or HDX

 You can select, the `hdx` option with `true` or `false`

 # TODO